Time-Varying Multi-Seasonal AR Models: Introduction

 A more flexible approach assumes local stationarity where the process is stationary over shorter time segments, or stationary in a small neighborhood around each time point, see e.g. \citet{dahlhaus2000likelihood} for a theoretical framework.
-This allows for a flexible modeling framework capable of accommodating dynamic changes in key attributes of the process.
 One strand of literature explicitly models a small set of stationary regimes, with abrupt jumps between regimes, see e.g. the Markov switching type of models in \citet{hamilton1989new} or change-point models in \citet{chib1998estimation} and \citet{rosen2012adaptspec}, and dynamic mixture models in \citet{gerlach2000efficient}.
-Another popular approach that has found widespread applications across various fields is the class of time-varying autoregressive (TVAR) models \citep{prado2010time, wikle2014tvar, lubik2015time, wood2011bayesian}.
-The parameters in TVAR models evolve more gradually over time following a stochastic process, typically a random walk with Gaussian innovations.
-The TVAR models with Gaussian parameter evolution have also been extended to the multivariate case \citep{doan1984forecasting, primiceri2005time}.
-More recently, there has been progress in more realistic models for the parameter evolution that use local-global shrinkage priors \citep{carvalho2010horseshoe} to cater for smooth gradual changes, periods with no change, as well as abrupt jumps, see e.g. \citet{kalli2014time}, \citet{kowal2019dynamic}, \citet{cadonna2020triple} and \citet{knaus2023dynamic}.
+The parameters in time-varying autoregressive (TVAR) models \citep{prado2010time, wikle2014tvar, wood2011bayesian} instead evolve more gradually over time following a stochastic process, typically a random walk with Gaussian innovations.
+More recently, there has been progress in more realistic models for the parameter evolution that use local-global shrinkage priors \citep{polson2010shrink} to cater for smooth gradual changes, periods with no change, as well as abrupt jumps, see e.g. \citet{kalli2014time}, \citet{kowal2019dynamic}, \citet{cadonna2020triple} and \citet{knaus2023dynamic}.

-In AR models with static parameters, it is common to parameterize the AR coefficients to guarantee stability/stationarity. \citet{Barndorff-Nielsen1973} and \citet{monahan1984note} define a recursion from unrestricted parameters via the partial autocorrelations to the AR parameters in the stable/stationary region.
-However, stability restrictions are rarely imposed in the time-varying parameter AR models (\citet{everitt2013online} , \citet{Doucet2004smoothing} and \cite{wikle2014tvar} are exceptions with models for time-varying partial autocorrelations).
+Stability restrictions on the AR coefficients are rarely imposed in time-varying parameter AR models; \citet{everitt2013online}, \citet{Doucet2004smoothing} and \cite{wikle2014tvar} are exceptions with models for time-varying partial autocorrelations.
 A process with time-varying parameters may however easily drift into the non-stable regions for certain time periods leading to unwanted explosive forecast paths.
-The main reason for not imposing stability in time-varying models is most likely computational: the stability restrictions are non-linear and the Kalman filter can therefore no longer be used for inference.
-The same is true for the forward-filtering backward sampling (FFBS) algorithm \citep{carter1994gibbs, fruhwirth1994data} which uses the Kalman filter as a key component.
+The main reason for not imposing stability in time-varying models is most likely computational: the stability restrictions are recursive and non-linear, so the Kalman filter or the forward-filtering backward sampling (FFBS) algorithm \citep{carter1994gibbs, fruhwirth1994data} can therefore no longer be used for inference.

 Seasonality is a neglected aspect of time-varying models, and all of the aforementioned articles deseasonalize the data before the analysis.
 The regularities provided by seasonality are perhaps the most predictable pattern in a time series and there is much to gain from modeling time-varying seasonality jointly with other model parameters.
 The absence of time-varying seasonality within the ARIMA framework is probably due to the non-linearity resulting from the multiplicative seasonal structure, again precluding the use of the Kalman filter for inference.
 This is unfortunate, since the multiplicative seasonal AR representation in \cite{box2015time} directly extends to multiple seasonal patterns, which are an increasingly common feature in many datasets; for example, hourly measurements can exhibit daily, weekly and annual cycles \citep{xie2020forecasting, de2011forecasting}.